bhearn7/k3d-dev-up/README.md

 - creating an ec2 keypair
 - creating an ec2 instance
 - creating a k3d cluster on the instance
+- installing Big Bang's flux on the k3d cluster
 - copying the cluster's kubeconfig to your local machine

 ## Prerequisites